 Under these new standards, rideshare companies like Uber and Lyft may be forced to begin treating drivers like you as employees.

-Uber and Lyft drivers, as well as other gig economy workers, may be entitled to damages due to underpayment as a result of employee misclassification.
+Uber and Lyft drivers may be entitled to damages due to underpayment as a result of employee misclassification.
 Additionally, rideshare companies may have to begin providing benefits such as a minimum wage, unemployment insurance, overtime pay, and more.

 You May Be Underpaid.
 Know Your Rights!

 The following factors are signs that could impact whether you have a case against Uber or Lyft for employee misclassification or underpayment: